Harlem512/rm-mod-database/README.md

 You can check out my [modding documentation](https://harlem512.github.io/rm-docs/) for information on how this works or how to install RMML.
 Example mods are included in the `demo` folder.

-Here's all the (publicly) included mods:
+Here's all the (publicly) included mods and their authors:

 # Archipelago Client (MrL)

 The Archipelago Client for use with the [Archipelago randomizer](https://archipelago.gg/).
 View setup/usage information at [MrL's repo](https://github.com/dgrossmann144/RustedMossArchipelagoClient).

+# Palette Editor (Snowill)

+In-game editor for character palettes.
+Supports Maya and Ameli Palette (installed separately).
+More information available at [Snowill's repo](https://github.com/Iciclis/RustedMoss-PaletteEditor).

 # Maya and Ameli Palette